apache/bookkeeper/site/docs/latest/admin/autorecovery.md

 The ledger rereplication process happens in these steps:

-1. The client goes through all ledger segments in the ledger, selecting those that contain the failed bookie.
+1. The client goes through all ledger fragments in the ledger, selecting those that contain the failed bookie.
-1. A recovery process is initiated for each ledger segment in this list.
+1. A recovery process is initiated for each ledger fragment in this list.
-   1. The client selects a bookie to which all entries in the ledger segment will be replicated; In the case of autorecovery, this will always be the local bookie.
+   1. The client selects a bookie to which all entries in the ledger fragment will be replicated; In the case of autorecovery, this will always be the local bookie.
-   1. The client reads entries that belong to the ledger segment from other bookies in the ensemble and writes them to the selected bookie.
+   1. The client reads entries that belong to the ledger fragment from other bookies in the ensemble and writes them to the selected bookie.
-   1. Once all entries have been replicated, the zookeeper metadata for the segment is updated to reflect the new ensemble.
+   1. Once all entries have been replicated, the zookeeper metadata for the fragment is updated to reflect the new ensemble.
-   1. The segment is marked as fully replicated in the recovery tool.
+   1. The fragment is marked as fully replicated in the recovery tool.
-1. Once all ledger segments are marked as fully replicated, the ledger is marked as fully replicated.
+1. Once all ledger fragments are marked as fully replicated, the ledger is marked as fully replicated.